-The lottery is coordinated and moderated by the Director of Outreach and Enrollment in a location open to the public and advertised to the school community.
-Given the native languages of the anticipated target community, all proceedings are conducted in English and Spanish.
+The lottery is coordinated and moderated by the enrollment team in a location open to the public (typically on VAMS campus) and advertised to the school community.
+Given the native languages of the anticipated target community, all proceedings in the morning and are conducted in English and Spanish.

 The lottery is open to the public and families are encouraged to attend, however, families are not required to be present at the time of the drawing to be eligible for admission.
-Results are published in English, Spanish, as needed.
-Results are mailed to all applicants and follow up phone calls are made by the Outreach Team and/or school Office Managers.
+Results are live for those in attendance, and all who submitted a Lottery Application Form are mailed their individual results and follow up phone calls are made by the Outreach Team and/or school Office Managers for admitted students.